Core Mathematical Concepts

 Normal

 Let's imagine the floor below us as an example of a plane.
-A directional vector pointing directly upwards is therefore a normal of the floor.
-Mathematically speaking, there is also a second normal pointing directly downwards, although usually in graphics we ignore the second normal vector, and only use the one relevant to the "front" of a face, defined by its winding order.
+A directional vector pointing directly upwards is therefore a normal vector of the floor.
+The ground also has a second normal pointing directly downwards, although usually in graphics we ignore the second normal vector, and only use the one relevant to the "front" of a face, defined by its winding order.

 Normalise